neuronsimulator/nrn/docs/python/visualization/rvarplt.rst

-.. method:: RangeVarPlot.origin
+.. method:: RangeVarPlot.origin(x, sec=section)

-    Syntax:
-        ``rvp.origin(x, sec=section)``

-    Description:
     Defines the origin (location 0) of the space plot as ``section(x)``.
     The default is usually
     suitable unless you want to have several rangvarplots in one graph in which case this function is used to arrange all the plots relative to each other.